Moumita-Midya/first-learn/README.md

 <br>
 and i need a job as soon as possible
 <h2>
-  for this reson i need to learn skil,that's are PHP,HTML,
+  for this reson i need to learn skil,that's are PHP,HTML,css,js
 </h2>